rubsxyz/ATEC-Calendar-Discord-Bot/README.md

-# Atec Send Calendar to Discord
+# Atec Send Calendar to Discord!

 This repository hosts a bot that automates the process of logging into the ATEC training server, capturing a screenshot of your personal calendar, and posting it to a specified Discord channel.